VI) Judicial

 a) Definition and Purpose

-i) The Chief Justice is the representative and spokesperson for the Judicial Council.
-The Chief Justice exists to administer and mediate the activities of the Judicial Council.
+i) The Chief Justice serves as the representative and spokesperson of the Judicial Council.
+The Chief Justice exists to administer, coordinate, and mediate the activities of the Council.

-i) The Chief Justice shall perform all administrative needs of the Judicial Council.
+i) The Chief Justice shall perform all administrative functions of the Judicial Council.

-ii) The Chief Justice shall preside at all sessions of the Judicial Council.
+ii) The Chief Justice shall preside over all sessions of the Judicial Council.

 iii) The Chief Justice shall attend all Student Government and Executive Committee meetings.

-iv) The Chief Justice shall periodically report to the Student Government on the activities of the Judicial Council and make available to the Student Association accurate records of all Judicial Council meetings.
+iv) The Chief Justice shall periodically report to the Student Government on Judicial Council activities and ensure accurate records of all meetings are accessible to the Student Association.

-v) The Chief Justice shall fulfill any other duties designated in this Constitution, or deemed necessary and appropriate by Student Government and/or the Student Government President.
+v) The Chief Justice shall fulfill all duties designated in this Constitution or deemed necessary by Student Government or the Student Government President.

 vi) The Chief Justice shall not discuss or debate items of business during Student Government meetings.